 It goes without saying that your car should be in good working order before taking this trip.
 This is not an area in which you want to break down.
 There are also restrictions on size and weight of vehicles on the Apache Trail.
 It is not recommended for RVs.Continue to 9 of 10 below.

 There are several one-lane bridges on the Apache Trail.
 Courtesy is very important.
 Don't forget that this beautiful desert drive is a tourist attraction, so there will be people who are unfamiliar with the territory, amazed at what they are seeing out of their car windows, and nervous about the winding roads.
 Another word of warning: If there is rain in the forecast, save the trip for another day.
 These roads can be treacherous during flash floods.
 Although there are many switchbacks and tight curves on the Apache Trail, the road is well-marked.
 You can't possibly get lost.Continue to 10 of 10 below.

 At the End of Apache Trail

-The second half of the Apache Trail has you driving into Fish Creek Canyon on switch-back roads along beautiful Apache Lake toward Roosevelt Dam.
+The second half of the Apache Trail has you driving into Fish Creek Canyon on switchback roads along beautiful Apache Lake toward Roosevelt Dam.
 Apache Lake is a man-made reservoir that is about 17 miles long and provides more spectacular views from the road.
-At Apache Lake there is boating, fishing, water skiing, hiking, and camping.
+Apache Lake has boating, fishing, water skiing, hiking, and camping.
 There is a restaurant there, too.

-At Roosevelt Dam you'll to have to decide whether you'll turn back and go the way you came, take AZ188 towards the Beeline Highway (AZ87) toward Payson or Fountain Hills, or take AZ188 to the Miami/Superior area and back to Apache Junction.
-We took this route.
-We calculated the distance from Roosevelt Dam back to the beginning of AZ 88 through Miami and Superior to be about 79 miles.
+At Roosevelt Dam, you'll to have to decide whether you'll turn back and go the way you came, take Arizona Route 188 toward the Beeline Highway (Arizona 87) toward Payson or Fountain Hills, or take Arizona 188 to the Miami-Superior area and back to Apache Junction.
+The distance from Roosevelt Dam back to the beginning of Arizona 88 through Miami and Superior is about 79 miles.
 It's all paved, divided highway.